adr/adr-manager/docs/evaluation/user-study/case-descriptions/case-description-09.md

 Needed time: 9 min

 * O: No problems while connecting to GitHub, adding a repository, and creating a new ADR.
 * O: Participant copy-pastes options including pros and cons.
-They try to use markdown syntax in the `Considered Options` field.
+They try to use Markdown syntax in the `Considered Options` field.
 * I: Organizers inform about modes.
 * O: Participant fills in the `Deciders`.
 * P: Participant is unsure what exactly the `Technical Story` is for.
 They guess that it refers to a issue-tracking system.